Ada-Developers-Academy/core-unit-1/python-oop/intro-to-decorators.md

 Let's revisit the decorator syntax.
 When we define our decorator, the decorator function must take in one argument: an argument that represents the _wrapped function._ We're passing the wrapped function into the wrapper function just like an object, String, list, number, etc.

-herefore, whenever a decorated function is invoked, we can imagine that the following steps happen:
+Therefore, whenever a decorated function is invoked, we can imagine that the following steps happen:

 1. The decorator is invoked
     - The argument for this function call _is_ the decorated function